 The COVID resurge or the 2nd wave of COVID gripped several parts of the world like the USA, countries in South America, EU, and Asia, and now India in a very big way.

-India had seen a drop in the number of COVID cases towards the last 2-3 months of 2020 and early 2021.
+After the first wave in 2020, India had seen a drop in the number of COVID cases towards the last 3 months of 2020 and early 2021.
 Vaccination drives have also begun in January 2021.
-However, there has been a sudden increase in cases, in a small span of time starting mid-February, crossing the 1 lakh daily threshold by early April 2021.
-The daily growth of cases has greatly increased and the doubling time has decreased significantly in India, as compared to 2020.
+However, there was a sudden increase in cases, in a small span of time starting mid-February, crossing the 1 lakh daily threshold by early April 2021 and averaging over 2 lakh cases daily thereafter in April-May 2021.
+Not only did the daily growth of cases greatly increase but so did the doubling time decrease significantly in India, as compared to 2020.